 Ex 6 - mA meter / Volt meter

-It is also good to remember that in practice, a mA meter’s internal impedance is not zero ohms, but it has a certain internal impedance (a few ohms or tens of ohms).
+It is also good to remember that in practice, a mA meter’s internal resistance is not zero ohms, but it has a certain internal resistance (a few ohms or tens of ohms).
 So, there will be some voltage drop over the mA meter in practice.

-Also, a voltage meter does not have infinite impedance, but it has a certain internal impedance (megaohms).
-These impedances may cause some unwanted effects when you make your measurements.
+Also, a voltage meter does not have infinite resistance, but it has a certain internal resistance (megaohms).
+These resistances may cause some unwanted effects when you make your measurements.
 So, the voltage meter will put some load on to the measured circuit, although this is an issue only valid in certain sensitive circuits/ applications.
-This is especially important when you are measuring a low voltage (tens or hundreds of millivolts) signal in a high impedance circuit and you have a high accuracy requirements (± a few microvolts).
-If the voltage meter has too small impedance, the measured voltage will drop as soon as you connect the voltage meter, so you don’t get accurate results.
-In some case connecting voltage meter with too low internal impedance may cause the circuit to trip as soon as you connect the meter.
+This is especially important when you are measuring a low voltage (tens or hundreds of millivolts) signal in a high resistance circuit and you have a high accuracy requirements (± a few microvolts).
+If the voltage meter has too small resistance, the measured voltage will drop as soon as you connect the voltage meter, so you don’t get accurate results.
+In some case connecting voltage meter with too low internal resistance may cause the circuit to trip as soon as you connect the meter.

 I hope this post was easy and practical enough to give you some useful tips for your work.